 Step One

 Applicants must complete the international online application as degree-seeking students.
 (Please contact internationalgroup@pgcc.edu for assistance with the process.)
-After you submit the online application and pay the $50.00 non-refundable fee, we will send a confirmation email with additional guidance.
+An automated confirmation with guidance will be emailed upon submission of the online application and the non-refundable fee of $50.00.

 Step Two

-Applicants must upload required documents to their applicant portal or submit them as a complete packet to:
+Applicants must upload these documents to their applicant portal or submitted as a complete packet to:

 internationalgroup@pgcc.edu

-(Please do not send hyperlinks—all emailed documents should be attachments in PDF or JPEG formats.)
+(Please do not send hyperlinks—all emailed documents should be attachments.)

 OR